oasisprotocol/old-docs/tutorials/ballot.md

 If you pop open `main.rs`, you'll notice that a service named `Ballot` has already been initialized for you with some bare-bones starter code.
 We'll now analyze this service piece-by-piece and extend it to act as the voting service we envision it to be.

-The top of our Oasis services contains relevant imports.
+The top of our Oasis services contain relevant imports.
 By default, we only have one:

 ```rust
 use oasis_std::Context;